 USC is the third oldest school of IR in the world.
 Using books and academic journals, answer the following questions: What were USC students studying in their introductory international relations courses in 1925?
 1950? and 1975?
 Identify at least three topics and provide some evidence that this is true.
 What theoretical approach dominated their class discussions?
 How do you know this to be true?

-The purpose of this exercise is not to read syllabi or course guides from classes taught long ago, but to identify possible topics that were taught in classes during 1925, 1950, 1975 by searching books and journal articles.
+The purpose of this exercise is not to try and locate syllabi or course guides from classes taught long ago [they generally do not exist], but to identify possible topics that were taught in classes during 1925, 1950, 1975 by searching for books and journal articles.

-To search for books, go to the HOMER catalog [described in question 6] and search for items about the big global issues that were prominent during those periods of time.
+To search for books, use the USC Libraries catalog [described in question #6] to search for items about the big global issues that were prominent during those periods of time.

-To search for journal articles, go to the IR research guide and click on the tab for historical research.
-There are many sources listed but since you have been asked to search for journal articles, focus on using America: History and Life, Historical Abstracts, and Public Affairs Information Service [PAIS] [Left side text box]
+To search for journal articles, go to the International Relations Research Guide and click on the tab for Historical Research.
+There are many sources listed but since you've been asked to search for journal articles, focus on using America: History and Life, Historical Abstracts, and listed alphabetically in the left-hand text box, Public Affairs Information Service [PAIS].

-Another strategy would be to search JSTOR, which is an archive of scholarly [i.e., academic] journals.
-When you enter the database, click on the advanced search tab below search.
-Under narrow by discipline or journal, check the boxes for international relations and political science, then enter the terms you want to search in the main search box above.
+Another strategy would be to search JSTOR, listed alphabetically in the left-hand text box.
+When you enter the database, click on the advanced search tab below search box.
+Scroll down and among the list of disciplines, check the boxes for international relations and political science.
+Then, enter the terms you want to search in the search boxes above.
 Also, choose only articles to search under item type.
 Note that you can re-arrange the results by oldest listed first to find articles published during the time periods you are looking for.

-Note that no matter the strategy you choose to find books or articles, you have to read at least the introduction to find the theoretical framework being used.
+Note that, no matter which strategy you choose to find books or articles, you have to carefully read at least the introduction to identify the theoretical framework being used.